marek-saji/filmweb/README.md

 Configuration
 -------------

-We use npm config for options, which means you can can:
+This package uses npm config for options, which means you can can:

 - use `npm config set filmweb:<OPTION_NAME>=<OPTION_VALUE>`
 - create `.npmrc` file in package’s directory with line